 Well located in the historic town of Serowe, Serowe Hotel tastefully blends old world charm and homely atmosphere with modern conveniences.
 The hotel includes 15 newly appointed rooms with air conditioning and en suite facilities.
 The hotel also has a refreshing outdoor pool, poolside bar, pizza oven and the fantastic Heidi's Bar.
 The renowned Khama III museum is nearby and the lodge offers informative outings to this museum.

-Planet Baobab Lodge, Makgadikgadi & Nxai Pan National Park
+Planet Baobab Lodge, Makgadikgadi & Nxai Pan NP

 The Planet Baobab Lodge is a unique oasis-like lodge in the heart of Botswana’s baobab capital.
 Guests can choose between a traditional Bakalanga hut made from mud or a traditional grass hut made in the way bushmen once did.
 The use of natural materials indigenous to the region mean that air-conditioning is unnecessary and only the mud huts are en suite.
 After a day on safari, relax with a cold drink besides the pool and feast on delicious dishes from all over Africa.